Aakash Repeater Courses

 Solution.
 Grouped data are data formed by aggregating individual observations of a variable into groups.

-to calculate mean.
-First of all add up all the numbers then divide by how many numbers are there.
+to calculate the mean.
+First of all, add up all the numbers, then divide by how many numbers there are.

-This last statement is not correct because a can be any point in the grouped data it is not necessary that a must be mid-point.
+This last statement is not correct because a can be any point in the grouped data; it is not necessary that a must be the midpoint.

 Question:3